On this page

 Corporate performance measures

-The education and child development (EDC) local partnerships have performance reviews linked to our educational achievement standards including outcomes in numeracy and literacy, as well as student engagement.
+System-wide performance reviews report on strategically important areas for our preschools and schools.
+This includes outcomes in numeracy and literacy and student engagement.
 The reviews look at outcomes for all children and students from preschool through to secondary school.
 Performance is assessed against past results and focuses on improvement.

 School and preschool performance measures